 The 24th Senior Officials Meeting of the EMG in 2018 led to the formation of a Coalition to Combat Sand and Dust Storms.
 This was in response to UN General Assembly Resolution 72/225 (2018) and the preceding UN Environment Assembly Resolution 2/21 (2016).
-The Coalition is made up of nominated UN agency Focal Points.
+The Coalition is made up of 15 nominated UN agency Focal Points.

-The Meeting will be composed of two segments:
+The Meeting was comprised of two segments:

 1. An informal technical segment (5 September)